 If visitors are unable to depart on time due to unavoidable reasons, such as flight cancellation or treatment of sudden disease, they need to apply for a visa from Municipal Public Security Bureau (PSB).

-2,If citizens from any of the 53 designated countries eligible for the 144-hour visa-free transit policy do not hold a valid connecting travel ticket to a third country; can he/she apply for 144-hour visa-free transit?
+If a citizen from one of the 53 eligible countries for the 144-hour visa-free transit policy does not hold a valid connecting travel ticket to a third country; can he/she apply for the 144-hour visa-free transit?

 According to the regulations pertaining to the 144-hour visa-free transit policy, any applicant must hold a valid connecting visitor tickets for travel, with confirmed seat and departure time within 144 hours, or he/ she must possess relevant supporting documents.
 The applicant must have these documentations before applying for the144-hour visa-free transit.

-3,If citizens from any of the 53 designated countries arrive in those specific regions mentioned above with a valid ticket for travel to their country of origin, with a confirmed seat and with a departure time within 144 hours, would he/she be eligible for the 144 hour visa-free transit policy?
+If citizens from any of the 53 designated countries arrive in those specific regions mentioned above with a valid ticket for travel to their country of origin, with a confirmed seat and with a departure time within 144 hours, would he/she be eligible for the 144-hour visa-free transit policy?

 The policy applies for 144-hour visa-free transit rather than visa-free entry.
 Therefore, the applicant should transit to a third country or region.
 Visitors returning to their country of origin would not be eligible for this policy.

-4,Can I enter China in one city (for example: shanghai) and apply the transit visa, then leave China from another city (for example: Hangzhou) in the same 144-hour visa-free transit region?
+Can I enter China in one city (for example: Shanghai) and apply the transit visa, then leave China from another city (for example: Hangzhou) in the same 144-hour visa-free transit region?

-5,Can I enter China in one city (for example: shanghai) and apply the transit visa, then leave China from another city (for example: Beijing) which is in different 144-hour visa-free transit region?
+Can I enter China in one city (for example: Shanghai) and apply the transit visa, then leave China from another city (for example: Beijing) which is in different 144-hour visa-free transit region?

-6,What kind of punishment will be imposed on those who have successfully applied for the 144-hour visa-free transit but have stayed in China for more than 144 hours when they depart from China?
+What kind of punishment will be imposed on those who have successfully applied for and received the 144-hour visa-free transit but stayed in China for more than 144 hours?

 According to the relevant regulations of the Exit and Entry Administration Law of the People's Republic of China, individuals who do not hold a valid Chinese passport and are suspected of illegal residence in China will be warned.
 In case of gross violation, the offender will be fined RMB500 per day for illegal residence, not exceeding RMB10,000 in total, or he/she will be detained for 5-10 days.
-Anyone who violates the relevant laws and regulations for the 144 hour visa-free transit policy may not be accepted for future applications for visa-free transit.
+Anyone who violates the relevant laws and regulations for the 144-hour visa-free transit policy may not be accepted for future applications for visa-free transit.